 9/11day.org released a video campaign featuring some of the 3,000 children who were born on September 11, 2001.
 They ask us to stop fostering hateful thoughts, and instead do at least one good deed on September 11 to honor the victims and responders on the 15th anniversary of the attack.

 In 2009, Congress designated September 11th as a National Day of Service and Remembrance under bipartisan federal law, and charged the Corporation for National and Community Service with helping to support this effort across the country.
-For the anniversary, CNCS is working with 9/11 Day and numerous other organizations to implement one of the largest days of charitable service in U.S. history.

 - PRESS RELEASE: Americans Embody Spirit of Service in Honor of September 11